-ENG 317.
-Twentieth Century American Literature (3) (W) A critical study of the major American writers from 1914 to present.
-Prerequisites: English core requirements.
+ENG 318.
+American Literature to 1865.
+(3) (W) A survey of American literature from the colonial period to the Civil War.
+Prerequisites: English core.

+ENG 319.
+American Literature from 1865 to the present.
+(3) (W) A survey of American literature from the start of realism to the present.
+Prerequisites: English core.
 ENG 402.
 Literary Theory and Criticism (3) (W) Principles and application of literary theories; surveys literary theory from Plato to the present.
 (Same course as WRI 402.)
 Prerequisites: English core requirements.